mahassan/js-oop/README.md

 # js oop

-##This is repo fro building application in Object Orientated Javascript
+## This is repo for building application in Object Orientated Javascript.
+WIP 🚀